Dental emergency in Laurel? Call our office 24/7 at 301-490-7007 for immediate help from our compassionate team.

 A damaged dental restoration, such as a dental crown, is actually common since they will not last forever.
 These will naturally wear down over time.
 If you have a crown or filling that has fallen out, is coming loose, or has a fracture, please contact us to discuss your next step.
 We can help determine if emergency dental care is necessary or not.
 Leaving a tooth exposed can cause an infection from bacteria entering the tooth or the tooth can break since it has become weakened.

-TEETH GRINDING (BRUXISM)
+TEETH GRINDING AND DENTAL DAMAGE

 EMERGENCY RESTORATIVE DENTAL TREATMENTS